One of the simplest ways to protect your cash flow as a tradesman is to use clear and consistent payment terms.

 Consistency Is Important

-Once you set payment terms, it is important to apply them consistently.
+Once you set payment terms, stick to them.

 Final Thoughts

-Clear payment terms are one of the most effective ways for tradesmen to protect their cash flow.
+Clear payment terms are one of the simplest ways to protect your business.

-Tradesmen who control their payment terms usually spend far less time chasing money.
+Tradesmen who control payment terms spend far less time chasing money.